Tuvaluan language: Possessive pronouns

 Possessive pronouns are composed of three elements: a full or reduced article; designation of o (inalienable) or a (alienable) for the possession; an additional suffix related to personal pronoun.
 Whether an object is designated alienable (a class) or inalienable (o class) depends on the class of object.
-Inalienable generally includes body parts, health, origin, objects acquired through inheritance, personal things in close contact to the body, emotions and sensations, and ‘traditional’ possession (e.g., canoes, axes, spears, lamps).
+Inalienable generally includes body parts, health, origin, objects acquired through inheritance, personal things in close contact to the body, emotions and sensations, and 'traditional' possession (e.g., canoes, axes, spears, lamps).

 Dialects

 Tuvaluan is divided into two groups of dialects, Northern Tuvaluan, comprising dialects spoken on the islands of Nanumea, Nanumaga, and Niutao and Southern Tuvaluan, comprising dialects spoken on the islands of Funafuti, Vaitupu, Nukufetau and Nukulaelae.
 All dialects are mutually intelligible, and differ in terms of phonology, morphology, and lexicon.
-The Funafuti-Vaitupu dialects are together known as a standard language called te 'gana māsani, meaning ‘the common language’ and is the de facto national language, although speakers of the Northern dialects often use their own dialect in public contexts outside of their own communities.
-The inhabitants of one island of Tuvalu, Nui, speak a dialect of Gilbertese, a Micronesian language only very distantly related to Tuvaluan.
+The Funafuti-Vaitupu dialects are together known as a standard language called te 'gana māsani, meaning 'the common language' and is the de facto national language, although speakers of the Northern dialects often use their own dialect in public contexts outside of their own communities.
+The inhabitants of one island of Tuvalu, Nui, speak a dialect of Gilbertese, an Oceanic language less related to Tuvaluan.

 Tuvaluan is mutually intelligible with Tokelauan, spoken by the approximately 1,700 inhabitants of the three atolls of Tokelau and on Swains Island, as well as the several thousand Tokelauan migrants living in New Zealand.